waggle-sensor/sage-website/docs/tutorials/edge-apps/3-testing-an-edge-app.md

 # Part 3: Testing an edge app

-In the [last part](creating-an-edge-app), we took a code snippit and iterated on it until it was ready for the edge.
+In the [previous part](creating-an-edge-app), we took a code snippit and iterated on it until it was ready for the edge.
 By the end, we had basic camera access and publishing working!

 Now, we're ready to start testing it on a development node and describing our build steps.